mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 bool write_scene_b( protocol2::WriteStream &amp; stream, Scene &amp; scene )
 {
     int num_objects_sent = 0;
     for ( int i = 0; i &lt; MaxObjects; ++i )
     {
         if ( scene.objects[i].send )
             num_objects_sent++;
     }
     write_int( stream, num_objects_sent, 0, MaxObjects );
     for ( int i = 0; i &lt; MaxObjects; ++i )
     {
         if ( !scene.objects[i].send )
+        {
             continue;
+        }
         write_int( stream, i, 0, MaxObjects - 1 );
         write_object( stream, scene.objects[i] );
     }
     return true;
 }

 bool read_scene_b( protocol2::ReadStream &amp; stream, Scene &amp; scene )
 {
     memset( &amp;scene, 0, sizeof( scene ) );
     int num_objects_sent;
     read_int( stream, num_objects_sent, 0, MaxObjects );
     for ( int i = 0; i &lt; num_objects_sent; ++i )
     {
         int index;
         read_int( stream, index, 0, MaxObjects - 1 );
         read_object( stream, scene.objects[index] );
     }
     return true;
 }
 </pre>

 Alternatively you could generate a separate data structure with the set of changed objects, and implement a serialize for that array of changed objects.
 But having to generate a C++ data structure for each data structure you want serialized is a huge pain in the ass.

 Eventually you want to walk several data structures at the same time and effectively write out a dynamic data structure to the bit stream.
 This is a really common thing to do when writing more advanced serialization methods like delta encoding.
-As soon as you do it this way, unified serialize no longer makes sense.
+As soon as you do this, unified serialize no longer makes sense.

--- todo: ^--- vulgar

-My advice is that when you want to do this, don't worry, just separate read and write.
-Unifying read and write are simply not worth the hassle when dynamically generating a data structure on write.
-My rule of thumb is that complicated serialization _probably_ justifies separate read and write functions, but if possible, try to keep the leaf nodes unified if you can (eg. the actual objects / events, whatever being serialized).

 One more point.
 The code above walks over the set of objects _twice_ on serialize write.
 Once to determine the number of changed objects and a second time to actually serialize the set of changed objects.
 Can we do it in one pass instead?
 Absolutely!
-You can use another trick, a _sentinel value_ to indicate the end of the array, rather than serializing the # of objects in the array up front.
-This way you can iterate over the array only once on send, and when there are no more objects to send, serialize the sentinal value to indicate the end of the array.
+You can use another trick, rather than serializing the # of objects in the array up front, use a _sentinel value_ to indicate the end of the array:

-For example:

 <pre>
 bool write_scene_c( protocol2::WriteStream &amp; stream, Scene &amp; scene )